doitrightway/Keyframe_Animation/README.md

 ## Notes:

-- When program is started, press F1 and F2 to switch the lights ON.
+- When program is started, press F1 and F2 to toggle the lights.
 - In the fshader, Phong Shading has been used.
 - The file shapes.cpp contains classes used to define various parts of the objects drawn.
 - Most of the variables defined for nodes are self-explanatory.